Andrea Boyd

 Click here to read bio

-Karen Marie Sasky Hughes, MBA, M.Ed., is an experienced world language educator and presenter with over twenty years of experience teaching and promoting language learning at all levels from infants to adults.
-She has taught in public and private schools (elementary, middle school, high school) and currently teaches elementary Spanish at Saltus Grammar School in Hamilton, Bermuda.
+Karen Marie Sasky Hughes, MBA, M.Ed., is an experienced world language educator and presenter with over twenty- five years of experience teaching and promoting language learning at all levels from infants to adults.
+She has taught in public and private schools (elementary, middle school, high school) and currently teaches elementary Spanish at Woodward Elementary School in Southborough, MA.
 Before teaching, she was an international marketing executive working in Europe and in the US at companies such as Leo Burnett Worldwide Advertising Agency, Fidelity Investments and Kraft General Foods International.
 Karen speaks only Spanish at home with her three USA-born children, her British-born husband, and even her dog Willow.

 Click here to read bio